turbotest/HELP/docs/github-app/ga-installation.md

 ![](images/installation/2-install-turbo-test.png)

 Click the blue "Install" link at the top.

-Select "All repositories" or "Only select repositories".
+This will bring you to the following page:

 ![](images/installation/3-all-or-select-repos.png)

-If you choose "Only select repositories", click the "Select repositories" button and select the repository/ies:
+You can choose between "All repositories" or "Only select repositories", but you will probably want "Only select repositories".
+Assuming you do, select that choice.
+You will then see:

 ![](images/installation/4-select-repos.png)

+Click the "Select repositories" button and select the repository/ies.

 After making a selection, you will be brought back to a screen like the one below.

 Note the feedback under the "Select repositories button" showing the number of repos and their names:

 ![](images/installation/5-show-selected-repos.png)

 Click the green "Install" button at the bottom of the page.

-Input your password and click the green "Confirm password" button:
+You may then need to confirm your Github password to continue:

 ![](images/installation/6-confirm-github-password.png)

+Input your password and click the green "Confirm password" button.

 You will be brought to the Turbo Test page.
+![](images/installation/7-please-inst-tt.png)

 If you see a message saying "Please install turbotest github application on one of your repositories", refresh the page.
 (This will be fixed soon.)

-![](images/installation/7-please-inst-tt.png)

 That's it, you're done.
 You will see all the repos on which you installed Turbo Test with the text "waiting for first build..." beside them.